chercode/mobilyzer-imwut25/README.md

 - We provide five hyperspectral imaging (HSI) datasets corresponding to different liquids: **evoo**, **milk**, **honey**, **medicine**, and **urine**.
 Each dataset is organized under its respective folder (e.g., `evoo`).

-- The directory structure is as follows:
+- The data directory structure is as follows:
   ```bash

   ├─ data/